Madeline informed me last night that she and her boyfriend broke up.

 Again, she’s three.

-I told her that she did the right thing by telling him not to kiss her, and that she shouldn’t be kissing boys yet.
+I told her that she did the right thing by telling him not to kiss her and that she shouldn’t be kissing boys yet.
 I also told her I was sad that he wasn’t being her friend anymore.
+And that she was too little to have a boyfriend anyway.
 That seemed to satisfy her for now.
 I hugged her and she went on to play.

 I know that most likely the next break up won’t be so easy to cure with a hug, and that makes my heart ache for my little girl.